JiaLinQuan/AppRTC-Android/README.md

 - a pure websocket AppRTC for Android: AppRTC-iOS

 ##Documentation
 This WebRTC Android App simply connects to a Java Webrtc Signaling Server via Websocket Protokoll and lists connected users which can be called via Videophone.
-It is a WebRTC ready prototype for integration into other apps which want to integrate WebRTC Videocalls e.g. for their Sales and Support team.
+It is a WebRTC ready prototype for integration into other apps which want to implement WebRTC Videocalls e.g. for their Sales and Support team.

 ##Installation
 1. git clone this repository and open it in Android Studio